-Guyra Paraguay now helps protect and manage over two and half million acres of threatened habitats throughout Paraguay.
+Guyra Paraguay now helps to protect and manage directly and indirectly over two and half million acres of threatened habitats throughout Paraguay.
 WLT supports their efforts through the Keepers of the Wild appeal, putting more reserve rangers in the field to help safeguard this vast area.

 Awards and Achievements